teverse/teverse/TEVERSE-CONTRIB.md

 * **Version of Teverse** - the version that the bug started to become noticeable

-* **Operating System Name & Version** - i.e MacOS Cataline 10.15.1
+* **Operating System Name & Version** - i.e. MacOS Catalina 10.15.1

 * **Detailed Description** - a description of the bug in full detail

 * **Issues caused by the the bug** - development setbacks, workflow disruption, etc

-* **Steps that were tried to correct beforhand** - Steps you have taken in an effort to correct the issue.
+* **Steps that were tried to correct beforehand** - Steps you have taken in an effort to correct the issue.

 * **Steps to reproduce the bug** - Steps that can be used to reproduce the bug; clear & concise